 Mark was born in Leicestershire in 1962.
 At the age of five, he contracted polio, leaving him paralysed from the neck down.
 He was originally given a 10% chance of survival but was eventually able to regain limited mobility.
 He moved to Nigeria at the age of eight where his father tried to cure him using traditional methods.
-He went to suffer bullying at school due to his disability an abusive childhood at the hands of his father.
+He went on to suffer bullying at school due to his disability.
 He later returned to the UK at the age of 18 to encounter another form of discrimination – racism.
 Despite these challenges he later completed an MBA at De Montfort University.
 In 2016 Mark became a member of Rotary.
 First starting at the Rotary Leicester club before joining Leicester Novus Rotary club a year later.

 Dr. Geoff Brighty